eed3si9n/eed3si9n.com/original/encoding-file-path-as-uri-reference.md

 res6: java.io.File = C:\Documents and Settings
 </scala>

-Even though using u0 notation has a property, given the blog post by Microsoft and backward compatibility with RFC 1738, if you are on the emitting side, u3 notation is recommended.
+Even though using u0 notation has a nice property, given the blog post by Microsoft and backward compatibility with RFC 1738, if you are on the emitting side, u3 notation is recommended.

 ### relative path on Windows filesystem